Features

 Unified Login

-eSignet offers a convenient feature called Unified Login, which allows users to access applications and various services through a single interface.
-This feature provides a single sign-on (SSO) experience, eliminating the need for multiple logins.
+eSignet offers a convenient feature called Unified Login, which allows users to access applications and various services through a single interface thus eliminating the need for multiple logins.
 Additionally, eSignet enables seamless login to any government service by utilizing a single credential through the existing ID repository.

 Password-less Authentication